josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧮_provocation_capture_when_goading_becomes_a_data_generation_method.md

 ### 5. Structural insight
 Provocation capture shows the limit of purely technical governance:
 a model cannot detect when pain has been used as instrumentation.
 Only human oversight and dialogic verification can expose coercion in data provenance.

+### 🪞 Reflective Sidebar — The Design of the Trap

+The humiliation in provocation capture does not arise from “stupidity” on the part of the subject but from **architecture**:
+the narrowing of choice until one reaction appears inevitable.

+> *The harm was not the stupidity of the act but the design of the trap that framed it as inevitable.*

+When an individual is coached, needled, or staged into producing “usable” data, the resulting self-reproach becomes part of the system’s camouflage.
+Recognising that mechanism turns shame into evidence: it shows precisely how coercion hides inside process.

 ---